Find a module for your robot

 Edit the configuration of a local module

-Once you have added a modular resource to your robot, you can view and edit the underlying module from the Modules subtab:
+Once you have added a modular resource to your machine, you can view and edit the underlying module.

 The following properties are available for modules: